danskernesdigitalebibliotek/ddb-cover-service/infrastructure/k8s/readme.md

 # Azure kubernetes service
 This document explains how to configure AKS to run Cover Service in Kubernetes with virtual node scaling and monitoring.

-Login in through CLI and list available regions.
+Log in through CLI and list available regions.
 You should use a region in the EU to ensure data safety.
 ```sh
 az login
 az account list-locations -o table